Sister Helen Graham was born May 22nd, 1937 in Brooklyn, NY an only child to Dorothy (Poll) Graham and Walter Graham.

-In 1958, Sister Helen entered Maryknoll from Brooklyn, NY, and has been serving in the Philippines since 1967.
+Sister Helen was assigned to the Philippines in 1967.
 As a theologian who teaches Sacred Scripture in colleges, universities, seminaries and the Institute of Formation and Religious Studies, Sister Helen has prepared her students to proclaim the Good News to the poor.
 Sister Helen also teaches by her involvement with issues of justice and peace.
 One Filipino calls her an American Pinay, a Filipina at heart.

-While Sister Helen was teaching, she also formed Bible study groups in Tagalag with the barrio people of Pansol.
+While Sister Helen was teaching, she also formed Bible study groups with the barrio people of Pansol.
 For the past 28 years she has been holding evening Bible study groups for professionals.

 Her study of Luke’s gospel in her book, “There Shall Be No Poor Among You”, grew out of reflection within efforts at “being the Church” in the Philippines.
 Her Master’s thesis, for the Jesuit School of Theology, Berkeley, California on “The Persecution Prediction in the Gospel of Mark” was prompted by the need to respond to Christian communities in our times undergoing persecution and martyrdom in various parts of the world.
 “I was led to the text of Mark by the “text” of my own experience in mission among people engaged in the struggle of life, truth, justice and human dignity.”